-After the late planting period ends, coverage remains at 60 percent of its original level.
-This is true even if the producer is prevented from planting the crop, as long as he/she does not plant a substitute crop for harvest.
-Prevented planting coverage does not apply to Group Risk Plan (GRP), Group Risk Income Plan (GRIP), or catastrophic level coverage (CAT) policies.
+After the late planting period ends, coverage remains at 55% of the original guarantee for corn and 60% of the original guarantee for soybeans.
+This is true even if the producer is prevented from planting the crop, as long as a substitute crop is not planted for harvest.
+Prevented planting coverage does not apply to Area Risk Protection Insurance (ARPI) or catastrophic level coverage (CAT) policies.

 Acreage reporting date.
 Producers must report the number of acres of each insured crop that they have actually planted by this date, or within three days of when they abandon their intentions to plant it.
 For crops planted after the final planting date, the number of acres planted on each day must be reported.
 All acres of an insurable crop in which they have an interest must be reported, whether the acres are actually insured or not.
 Other information to report includes the producer’s share in the crop, cropping practice and type where applicable, the planting dates (if after the final planting date), and any acres that they were unable to plant.

 Billing date.
 Although premiums are payable as soon as the crop is planted, the policyholder will not be billed until the premium billing date.
 Generally, this date falls near harvest.
 Interest charges begin to accrue 30 days after this date on any premium payments not yet paid, at the rate of 1.25% per month.
 If an indemnity payment or replanting payment is made, any premiums still owed will be deducted from these payments.